maxgong21/ecem202a-project/README.md

 An example use case of this: A warehouse manager downloads the app.
 They use the app to locate and generate a map of beacons.
 Then, warehouse employees download the app.
 They activate the app when they come to work, so that their positions can be tracked on by the warehouse manager.

-## Proposed Method & Expected Results
+## Proposed Method and Expected Results

 #### Here are the materials I plan to use.
 - Android phone (Samsung Galaxy S9)